The Class Actions Law Review: USA

 - any agreement required to be identified under Rule 23(e)(3); and

-- the proposal treats class members equitably relative to each other.66
+- the proposal treats class members equitably relative to each other.72

 The objections of any class members to the settlement – which can be presented in writing or orally, at the discretion of the court – will also typically be considered by the court as part of the fairness hearing.
+Persons who have opted out of the class do not have standing to object to the settlement.
 Following a fairness hearing, the court may enter a final order and judgment approving the class action settlement, and granting the class plaintiffs' motion for an award of attorneys' fees and costs in favour of class counsel (discussed further below).

 Settlement claims processing and allocation of settlement funds